1st Signal Brigade (United Kingdom): First Formation

-In 1979 the group HQ was moved to Tidworth in accordance with the reforms of the 1975 Mason Review.
-In 1980 the Commandant of the Royal Corps of Signals made a visit to Blandford where he announced possible changes to the group and the overall signal group.
+In 1979, the group HQ was moved to Tidworth in accordance with the reforms of the 1975 Mason Review.
+In 1980, the Commandant of the Royal Corps of Signals made a visit to Blandford where he announced possible changes to the group and the overall signal group.
 As part of this announcement, the master of signals announced 1 Signal Group's role would change, and be able to help with the "Rhodesian Situation".
 The group was later involved in this when it supported the communications for a smooth independence movement.

-In 1982 the group was re-titled with accordance with the 1981 Defence White Paper [The Way Forward], to become the 1st Signal Brigade.
+In 1982, the group was re-titled with accordance with the 1981 Defence White Paper [The Way Forward], to become the 1st Signal Brigade.
 In addition to the name changes, the brigade also gained command of 244 Signal Squadron (Air Support) at RAF Brize Norton.
-In 1987 the group was disbanded and merged into the larger 2nd Signal Brigade.
+In 1987, the group was disbanded and merged into the larger 2nd Signal Brigade.

 Reformation

 Following the Dissolution of Yugoslavia, increasing tensions in the region lead to a United Nations peacekeeping operation known throughout NATO as Operation Resolute, later the Implementation Force (IFOR).
 Under this operation, Headquarters Allied Rapid Reaction Corps was deployed, and shortly after headquarters 1st (United Kingdom) Signal Brigade was formed at Rheindahlen Garrison, Germany.
 The new brigade was tasked specifically with overseeing the units deployed on the operation, and later those supporting HQ ARRC.
 In December 1995 the brigade deployed to Bosnia and Herzegovina on Op Resolute.
-Brigade strengh was 1,900 troops and 50% of the HQ Staff of 25 were mobilised Reserves or TA soldiers.
+Brigade strength was 1,900 troops and 50% of the HQ Staff of 25 were mobilised Reserves or TA soldiers.

 The brigade's organisation on formation remained the same till 2013 following Army 2020: